 You’re in luck!

-A new sharing app called OLIO wants to encourage more of us to share any extra food we have lying around.
-Food you don’t need in your fridges or cupboards can go to people in our local area so that less of it gets wasted.
+A sharing app called OLIO wants to encourage more of us to share any extra food we have lying around.
+The food you don’t need in your fridges or cupboards can go to people in our local area so that less of it gets wasted.

 Here’s what you need to know about OLIO!

 OLIO is a free mobile app that connects communities with each other and with local shops that have extra food available.

 £10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 Get a £10 sign up bonus when you join today.

 Join Swagbucks here >>